AppRopio/FAQ/en/README.md

 # AppRopio - mobile apps builder for iOS/Android based on Microsoft Xamarin

-Project AppRopio has been creating fromDec.
+Project **AppRopio **has been creating from Dec.
 2016 till yesterday.
-With the current written code, the project code preterpered significant changes and in planetary architectures, and in planetary approach to implementations ideas constructor mobile application.

-В этом руководстве мы постарались собрать все материалы какие только возможно, для того чтобы у тебя, как у пользователя этой платформы, не осталось вопросов и незакрытых моментов по работе с AppRopio.

-Перед дальнейшим чтением следует учитывать, что для понимания описанного потребуются знания следующих технологий и стандартов JSON, XML, C\#, Xamarin, iOS SDK, Android SDK. Если тебе что-то кажется незнакомым или неясным, мы рекомендуем тебе изучить этот момент, прежде чем двигаться дальше.

-Все вопросы, найденные ошибки и пожелания по отправлять по адресу info@appropio.com или оформлять в качестве discussion на GitBook \(шаблон для оформления можно найти [здесь](discussion-template.md)\)
+With the first written code, the project has faced significant changes in its architectures and approaches to implementation ideas about creating mobile app builder.
+Before you start please make sure you fully understand the technology and standards of JSON, XML, C \#, Xamarin, iOS SDK, and Android SDK.
+If you think something is unfamiliar or unclear, we recommend that you study this moment before moving on.
+All questions, found mistakes and wishes please sending to info@appropio.com or as a discussion on GitBook.

 **ВАЖНО!**